Syllabication Types and Rules

 Helpful links:

-WHY STUDY SYLLABLES?
 The syllable type controls the vowel sound.
 Since vowels can make different sounds, identifying the syllable usually identifies the correct vowel sound.
-Syllabication teaches students to read unknown words, increases their sight-word vocabulary, and aids in learning how to spell words (Torgesen, 2004; Moats, 2001; Curtis & Longo, 1999).
-Instruction in syllable skills helps to remediate and increase achievement in word attack, word identification, and reading comprehension and increases fluency faster (Diliberto, Beattie, Flowers, & Algozzine, 2009).
+Syllabication teaches students to read unfamiliar words, expands their sight-word vocabulary, and facilitates learning how to spell words (Torgesen, 2004; Moats, 2001; Curtis & Longo, 1999).
+Instruction in syllable skills helps remediate and increase achievement in word attack, word identification, and reading comprehension, while also growing fluency (Diliberto, Beattie, Flowers, & Algozzine, 2009).

-WHY DOES THE DICTIONARY HAVE DIFFERENT SYLLABLE RULES?
-The difference is that the dictionary divides by morphemes, not phonemes.
+The dictionary divides words by morphemes, not phonemes.
 In decoding, we have students divide words by syllable division rules, as in bi/king.
-The dictionary divides by morphemes bīk-ing because they focus on the word’s meaning.
-The dictionary puts a macron over the i to tell you the vowel sound is long.
+The dictionary divides by morphemes, bīk-ing, because it focuses on the word’s meaning.
+The dictionary places a macron over the i to indicate that the vowel sound is long.

 When students are working on decoding, we use syllabication rules.
 We teach root words and affixes when they have moved from decoding to word analysis and morphology.
 The dictionary always uses the latter.

+If a child is stuck on a word, follow these syllable types to decode it!
 Syllable types tell us the SOUND OF THE VOWEL!
 If a child can’t read a word, that means he does not know the syllable type.
-Teach students to identify syllable types in order to read!
+Teach students to identify syllable types to improve their reading skills.

 Teach students to mark up syllables to show understanding.